DattatrayPatil73076/object_detect/README.md

 Object detection with YOLO and Python

+if your just running python project : get the python folder
-Dont Forget To Download the Weight file : wget https://pjreddie.com/media/files/yolov3.weights`
+Dont Forget To Download the Weight file : wget https://pjreddie.com/media/files/yolov3.weights

+if you want to run it in docker : docker-compose -up -d it will take time because good things take time :)
+;;;;;;;